hjwp/Test-Driven-Django-Tutorial/tutorial03.rst

     NoReverseMatch: Reverse for 'mysite.polls.views.poll' with arguments '()' and keyword arguments '{'poll_id': 1}' not found.
     ----------------------------------------------------------------------

-So, the ``reverse`` function can't find a url or a view to match our request - let's add one!
+So, the ``reverse`` function can't find a url or a view to match our request - let's add placeholders for them:

 Capturing parameters from URLs
 ------------------------------